 In most cases, projects with long timelines require an outstanding budget.
 To ensure the project to complete, contractors need to maintain reliable cash flow.
 By generating progress invoices, they could make sure they would be paid for the work completed on time and could arrange more materials or issue finance for the other stage of the work.

 For customers or business owners, progress invoicing brings many benefits.
 Firstly, instead of putting down upfront a lot of cash, often a deposit of 50%, even when contractors have nothing done, they can break the money down.
-Progress Invoicing helps business owners split the total value of contract into smaller and continuous payments whenever a part/ stage of the project is done.
-Secondly, customers would not need to concern the idea that “contractors take the money and run”.
+Progress Invoicing helps business owners split the total value of the contract into smaller and continuous payments whenever a part/ stage of the project is done.
+Secondly, customers would not need to concern about the idea that “contractors take the money and run”.
 Customers issue payment for the part of the work completed.
 In the worst case, project owners still have enough money and opportunities to continue the project.
 Finally, payment by progress invoicing could incentivize the contractor to wrap up the project as proficiently as possible.

 In this blog, we use QuickBooks Desktop version 2018

-Step 1: make sure you turn on this feature inside QuickBooks
+Step 1: Make sure you turn on this feature inside QuickBooks

 Navigate to Edit, then access the Preference menu, and turn the Progress Invoicing on.